pdelboca/ckan-azure-deployment/README.md

 # Deploying CKAN in Azure

-This repository documents some steps and considerations when deploying CKAN to an Azure Infrastructure using the official [ckan-docker-base](https://github.com/ckan/ckan-docker-base) image.
+This repository documents some steps and considerations when deploying CKAN to an Azure Infrastructure.

 ## Basic Services required
  - App Service for Solr